‘We were neglected’: Lytton residents call for accountability after fire that destroyed town - News Break

 “We were never evacuated.
 Most Lyttonites couldn’t even pack because they had no warning for this fire.
 We could and should have been warned.
 I cannot fathom the lack of accountability here.
 Everything is gone.”

-However, an Emergency Management BC spokesperson told The Independent that a “tactical evacuation” by the RCMP (Royal Canadian Mounted Police), who were notifying residents on the ground as the fire was being reported, was “well under way” before the evacuation order was drafted and sent out.
+However, an Emergency Management BC spokesperson told The Independent that a “tactical evacuation” by the RCMP, who were notifying residents on the ground as the fire was being reported, was “well under way” before the evacuation order was drafted and sent out.

-Ms Melanson said she became aware of the fire from an “ominous red and black glow” that she spotted while inside her house.
-By the time she had gathered some things to flee with, the fire was “nearly 20ft tall in front of my house”.
+Melanson says she became aware of the fire from an “ominous red and black glow” that she spotted while inside her house.
+By the time she had gathered some things to flee with, the fire was “nearly 20 feet tall in front of my house”.

 “I went back to grab one more thing, but my living room was blazing.
 I ran to my car, and fire was chasing me.
 I was hyperventilating harder than ever.”